Thought insertion: Unbidden thoughts

 Unbidden thoughts are thoughts that come to mind without the subject directly or consciously meaning to think them.
 Inserted thoughts, while sharing the characteristic of unconsciously or indirectly being conjured, are distinct from unbidden thoughts because of the author of the thoughts.
 During an experience of unbidden thinking, the subject knows that they are the author of the thought even though they may not have consciously meant to think it.
 During the feeling of thought insertion, however, the subject feels as though the thought belongs to another person and was inserted into their own mind, making the author of the thought someone other than themselves.

 Auditory verbal hallucinations

 Auditory hallucinations have two essential components: audibility and alienation.
-While people who experience thought insertion do share the experience of alienation (they cannot recognize that the thoughts they are having are self-generated) with auditory hallucinations, they lack the sense of audibility (experiencing the thoughts as occurring outside of their mind or spoken to them).
-The person experiencing thought insertion recognizes that the thought is being thought of inside their mind, but they fail to recognize they are the one thinking it.
+This differentiates it from thought insertion.
+While auditory hallucination does share the experience of alienation (patients cannot recognize that the thoughts they are having are self-generated), thought insertion lacks the audibility component (experiencing the thoughts as occurring outside of their mind or spoken to them).
+Thus the person experiencing thought insertion recognizes that the thought is being thought of inside their mind, but fail to recognize they are the one thinking it.